CSCfi/csc-user-guide/docs/computing/quantum-computing/helmi/first-quantum-job.md

 ### Creating the circuit

-The quantum circuit is created by defining our `QuantumRegister` which hold our qubits and classical bits respectively.
+The quantum circuit is created by defining a `QuantumRegister` which hold our qubits and classical bits respectively.
 As this circuit only requires 2 qubits we only create a `QuantumRegister` of size 2.
 The number of shots is also defined here.
-The number of shots is the number of repetitions of a quantum circuit.
-We do this because quantum computers are probabilistic machines and by repeating the result many times we can get close to a deterministic result to be able to draw conclusions from.
+The number of shots is the number of times a quantum circuit is executed.
+We do this because quantum computers are probabilistic machines and by repeating the experiment many times we can get close to a deterministic result to be able to draw conclusions from.
 A good number of shots for your first quantum job is `shots = 1000`.
 Increasing the shots will increase the precision of your results.

 ```python